-- 1. Log in as root. - 2.
-Execute the cmgr command using the -p option to prompt you for information (the command name can be abbreviated to cmgr):
+- 1. Log in as root.

+2. Execute the cmgr command.
+You can use the -p option to prompt you for information (the command name can be abbreviated to cmgr):

 '''

 /usr/cluster/bin/cmgr -p

 Welcome to SGI Cluster Manager Command-Line Interface

-cmgr>

 '''